justin15jarosz/yardly/README.md

 ### Backend

 1. Navigate to the `backend` directory.
-2. Install dependencies: `npm install`
+2. Update email-svc Environment Variables (Email & Password - For Email during registration)
-3. Create a `.env` file from the `.env.example` and fill in your database credentials.
+3. Should have Docker Desktop running and run in terminal: `docker compose up --build`
-4. Start the development server: `npm run dev`
+4. Should now be able to access api via Postman

 ### Frontend